thiyag-r/San_Francisco_Crime_Categorization/README.md

 K-Nearest Neighbors - log loss -> 3.17, Accuracy -> 0.65

-Comparing the first and second iteration can conclude that Random Forest Classifier in second Iteration performed statble and effective classification model.
+Comparing the first and second iteration can conclude that Random Forest Classifier in second Iteration performed stable and effective classification model.